DJRGVC/Noter/README.md

 ## Overview

-Study-Mate is a modern iOS application built with SwiftUI and SwiftData.
+Noter is a modern iOS application built with SwiftUI and SwiftData.
 It organizes classes and lectures, generates study notes from recorded audio or uploaded slides, and supports AI-based learning tools such as flashcards, multiple-choice questions, and summaries.

 The app was originally designed for Cal Hacks 12.0, hosted by Hack Berkeley, and focuses on simplicity, data integrity, and a clean, glass-inspired user interface consistent with iOS 17+ design language.